dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 * New assemblies, one for each UI framework we support (Windows Forms, WPF, and UWP) and one for the non-framework-specific Windows Runtime support will be added containing replacements for the relevant types in `System.Reactive`
 * The types in these new packages have the same names and namespaces as the existing ones, so developers using them should need only to add the necessary package reference(s), and no other changes should be required
 * We won't be able to add type forwarders from the old types in `System.Reactive` to their replacements because you can't deprecate a type forwarder
-* We hope be able to take `uap` out of the majority of the source tree in 2-3 years
+* We hope be able to take `uap` out of the majority of the source tree in 3-4 years
 * All UI-frameworks-specific support will be on an equal footing, enabling MAUI, Blazor, and Avalonia to be supported in exactly the same way as Windows Forms and WPF (i.e., through separate NuGet packages)

-Although there are some existing old packages that used to contain some UI-framework-specific types, they are now backwards-compatibility facades.
+There are some existing old packages that originally contained some UI-framework-specific types, and which became backwards-compatibility facades in the _great unification_.
 However, these don't separate out all the frameworks completely: Windows Forms has its own one, `System.Reactive.Windows.Forms`, but the WPF support lives in a more confusingly named `System.Reactive.Windows.Threading`, and that same component also defines the UWP integration.
 The WPF support is available only in the `net472` build, and the UWP support is only in the `uap10.0.18362` build, so this one package contains completely different types in its two target frameworks!
 And just to confuse matters, there's also a `System.Reactive.WindowsRuntime` package that targets only `uap10.0.18362`, and which contains some different UWP types.

-Our current plan is to leave these facade components untouched, since the split of types is a bit confusing, the naming is a bit inconsistent, and their purpose for years has been to provide backwards compatibility for Rx v3 era apps.
-We will introduce new components each with a clear purpose:
+Our plan is to reinstate these facade components in cases where the name makes sense, and to introduce new components where the existing naming is confusing.
+So the UI-framework-specific features would live in:

-* `System.Reactive.For.WindowsForms`
-* `System.Reactive.For.Wpf`
-* `System.Reactive.For.Uwp`
+* `System.Reactive.WindowsForms` (former facade reinstated as real library)
-* `System.Reactive.For.WindowsRuntime`
+* `System.Reactive.Wpf` (new library)

-We expect people to hate these names on first acquaintance.
-(Our initial proposal was to have `Integration` instead of `For`, and people definitely hated that.
-Anais Betts suggested this `For` name instead.
-We liked it more, as did most other people, but all options are at least slightly controversial.)
-All other suggestions to date have either had problems (e.g. there are already packages with the suggested names) or aren't noticeably better.
+* `System.Reactive.WindowsRuntime`  (former facade reinstated as real library)